zodb/zodbshootout/doc/zodbshootout.rst

   .. versionadded:: 0.6

+* ``--gevent`` monkey-patches the system and uses cooperative greenlet concurrency in a single process (like ``--threads``, which it implies; you can specify ``--threads unique`` to change the database sharing).

+  This option is only available if gevent is installed.

+  .. note:: Not all storage types will work properly with this option.
+            RelStorage will, but make sure you select a gevent-compatible driver like PyMySQL or pg8000 for best results.

+  .. versionadded:: 0.6

 * ``--log`` enables logging to the console at the specified level.
 If no level is specified but this option is given, then INFO logging will be enabled.
 This is useful for details about the workings of a